Falcon Fraud Detection

-Beginning June 8, 2016, when potential fraud is detected, customers will be alerted by text message or automated phone call.
+When potential fraud is detected on a SNB Debit Card, customers will be alerted by text message, automated phone call and/or email.

-• A text from “32874” asking to verify transactions is legitimate.
+A text from Superior National Bank Fraud Service Center asking to verify transactions is legitimate.

-• Customers will be asked to respond appropriately with the “fraud” or “no fraud” option.
+Customers will be asked to respond appropriately if they conducted the transactions or not.

 Automated Phone Call (if there is no response to text message)

-• Customers will receive an email from Superior National Bank and can reply “fraud” or “no fraud.”
+Customers will receive an email from Superior National Bank and can reply appropriately to the transactions.

 How We Protect You